italoadler/bitbooks/coding_trig/book/src/chapter_06.md

 # Chapter 6 - Tangent and Arc Tangent

 In the previous two chapters, we've discussed two of the three core trigonometric functions - sine and cosine.
 We've seen some useful techniques that implement these functions and how closely these two functions relate to each other.
 But what about the third function, tangent?
 Is it that different?
 Does it have no practical uses?

-Well, yes, it's quite different from both sine and cosine in how it works.
-But there are some extremely useful techniques that you can employ with tangent.
+Well, yes, it's quite different from both sine and cosine in the it works and what it is used for.
+But tangent does make some extremely useful techniques possible.
 We'll discover some of them in this chapter.

 We'll also look into the arc tangent function, which is the inverse of tangent.
 Don't worry about what that means exactly just yet.
 We'll get there shortly.